Lex-DRL/AID-guide/docs/Quickstart_in_robust_worlds.md

 1. Vague/unclear WI entries;
 2. Too long, non-informative WI entries.

 The first might be not as obvious as you think.
-For instance, the canonical `has`/`is` difference mentioned in official AID FAQ: you can say that a `character has green eyes` or that the `character's eyes are green`.
+For instance, the well-known `has`/`is` difference: you can say that a `character has green eyes` or that the `character's eyes are green`.
 It seems the same to you, but for the AI, the former would be much harder to understand (the connection is weaker) than the latter.
 More on that below, here it's just as an example.

 And let's talk about the the second problem, being informative...